yulrizka/fam100/.github/README.md

 # Fam100

-Famm100 is a text game library to play "Family Fued".
-Currently playable in telegram.
+Famm100 is a text game go application to play "Family Feud".
+Currently playable for telegram.
 Start playing at [famili100 channel](https://web.telegram.org/#/im?p=@famili100)

 ![screenhost](fam100-screenshot.png)

 Start the game with `/join` command.
-After enough people join and reach the quorum the bot will start the game by delivering questions.
+After enough people join and reach the quorum, the bot will start the game by delivering questions.
 People can immediately join the game and answer the questions.